A philanthropic coalition for climate emergency and social justice

 Engage with others to accelerate change

 With climate change, all areas of philanthropy are or will be impacted.
-While many foundations are already engaged in this fight, the mobilisation is neither sufficient nor organised, despite the enthusiasm of the Paris Agreement and the subject knowledge, thanks to repeated warnings from scientists.
+While many foundations are already engaged in this fight, the mobilisation is neither sufficient nor organised, despite the enthusiasm of the Paris Agreement and awareness of the subject thanks to repeated warnings from scientists.

-We need to act in a systemic and partnership-based way, both to support concrete levers of action (e.g. agro-ecology, waste reduction, soft mobility, reduction of water and energy consumption, etc.); develop research; influence economic and political decision makers; change the regulation; invest in the green economy; and finally, mobilise consciences for a profound cultural change.
+We need to act in a systemic and partnership-based way, both to support concrete levers of action (e.g. agro-ecology, waste reduction, soft mobility, reduction of water and energy consumption, etc.); develop research; influence economic and political decision-makers; change regulation; invest in the green economy; and finally, mobilise consciences for a profound cultural change.

 Within the Fondation Daniel et Nina Carasso, we see how much these questions are transversal and involve a global approach.
-As the new IPCC “Climate Change and Land” report, released on 8 August, notes there is a clear link between climate change and our food systems.
+As noted in the IPCC “Climate Change and Land” report, released on 8 August 2019, there is a clear link between climate change and our food systems.
 On the one hand, climate change has an impact on our food security and, on the other, our food choices are decisive in fighting against this change.
 That analysis furthermore supports the systemic vision we are carrying through our “Sustainable Food” programmes.
 Our second programme called “Art in the Community” also reflects the climate issue, bringing together both artists and scientists to share visions and practices.

 [i] The environment sector is only the 9th priority of French foundations with 3% of the number of foundations committed to this theme (Observatoire de la Fondation de France – 2018).
 In the United States, the environment area is also ranked 9th in generosity with 3% of donations in the “environment/animals” category (Giving USA 2018).
 The “Environmental Funding by European Foundations – Volume 4” report, published by the EFC in 2018, is based on the responses of 87 foundations committed for 583 million euros (2016 figures), while the DAFNE network – quoted on the EFC website – gives a figure of 147,000 foundations in Europe with an annual expenditure of 60 billion.
 Of course, these numbers do not reflect the full engagement of foundations on environmental issues directly or indirectly, but their level shows the weakness of the philanthropic response to the sector.